Disclosure: This post may contain affiliate links. Please see our privacy policy.

 Watch How to Make It!

-Wildflower Chopped Salad and Wildflower Pesto Vinaigrette Recipe
+Wildflower Chopped Salad with Wildflower Pesto Vinaigrette Recipe

 Summer Yule

-Check out this delicious fakeaway of the Wildflower Bread chopped salad!
+Try my delicious copycat of the Wildflower Bread chopped salad!
 Arugula, quinoa, dried cranberries, roasted red peppers, feta, and sunflower seeds are drizzled with pesto vinaigrette.

 5 from 4 votes